thosgood/this-weeks-finds/markdown/201-250/week232.md

 [gr-qc/0605087](http://xxx.lanl.gov/abs/gr-qc/0605087).

-(Jeffrey Morton is also involved in this project, a bit more on the n-category side of things, but that aspect is top secret for now.)
+(Jeffrey Morton is also involved in this project, a bit more on the
+$n$-category side of things, but that aspect is top secret for now.)

 In ["Week 222"](#week222) I listed a bunch of cool papers on 3d quantum gravity, but I didn't really explain them.
 What we're trying